rcc-uchicago/user-guide/docs/midwayR3/docs/connecting/index.md

-## Introducing the New Azure Virtual Desktop
-The new Azure Virtual Desktop (AVD) can be accessed from your local computer's web browser at this address: [https://rdweb.wvd.microsoft.com/arm/webclient](https://rdweb.wvd.microsoft.com/arm/webclient)

-If you currently have access to MidwayR through Virtual Desktop Interface (VDI) using VMWare, then you will now have access through Azure.

 ## Quick Overview: Differences Between AVD and Previous VDI
 The AVD should feel familiar to you if you have used the previous VDI to connect to MidwayR.
 There are a few noteworthy differences: